Can Africa supply Europe's energy demand? | DW | 21.03.2022

 The African continent has abundant oil and gas reserves.
 In 2017, Africa reportedly had 148.6 trillion cubic meters of proven gas reserves — more than 7% of the global reserves.

-In 2019, Europe imported about 108 billion cubic meters of LNG from Africa, of which more than 12 billion came from Nigeria.
+In 2019, the European Union imported about 108 billion cubic meters of LNG from Africa, over 12 billion of which came from Nigeria.

 In 2019, Nigeria led crude oil exports in Africa, with more than 2 million barrels per day of oil sold on the international market.